-How to Trade Using a Forex Currency Strength Meter
+How to Trade with a Forex Currency Strength Meter

 One aspect of the Forex (FX) market that differentiates it from other financial markets is the concept of currency pairs.
 When you take an FX position, you gain exposure to two different currencies.
 This creates many interesting opportunities, including the ability to measure one currency's strength against another.